Free Daily Headlines

 Wildfires in various sections of the county have the potential to threaten life and property.
 Emergency personnel are prepared to take action to evacuate county residents if necessary and support all efforts toward fire suppression.
 The State of Emergency ensures that Henderson County has the necessary resources in place to respond to the potential impacts from the wildfires that originated from Polk County.

 Henderson County and the N.C.
-Forest Service issued an evacuation order on Tuesday night for the Summer Haven community on Macedonia Road east of I-26, Skyland Acres Road, Knight Road, Summer Haven Lane and South Fine Way.
+Forest Service issued an evacuation order last week for the Summer Haven community on Macedonia Road east of I-26, Skyland Acres Road, Knight Road, Summer Haven Lane and South Fine Way.
 The county has opened an emergency shelter at the Athletics and Activities Center, 708 South Grove St.

 Evacuation levels are constantly being assessed based on fire activity.
 For updated or current evacuation notices for Polk County, please refer to Polk County’s website.
 For updated or current evacuation notices for Henderson County, please refer to Henderson County’s website, according to the press release from the forest service.